hashmil/ad-jargon/docs/faq.md

 ## 🚀 Usage Questions

 ### How accurate are the translations?
 "Accuracy" is subjective for satirical content!
-The AI translations are creative and contextual, while the fallback system is more predictable but reliable.
-Both aim to be entertainingly over-the-top rather than "accurate."
+The AI translations are creative and contextual, aiming to be entertainingly over-the-top rather than "accurate."
+The AI model provides sophisticated understanding of business language and corporate culture.

 ### Can I use this for actual business communications?
 Please don't!
 While the output is grammatically correct, it's intentionally ridiculous and may confuse or alienate your audience.
 Use it for humour, training examples, or understanding how corporate jargon works.